ComPDFKit/compdfkit-pdf-sdk-ios-swift/README.md

    If you meet some other problems when integrating our ComPDFKit PDF SDK for iOS, feel free to contact [ComPDFKit's support team](https://www.compdf.com/support).

-# Samples

-There are many samples in the **Samples** folder that demonstrate the main features of the [ComPDFKit API](https://api.compdf.com/) and how to use them, such as adding watermarks, comments, forms, etc. to PDFs.
-You can copy the code, add it to your project and run it directly.
-Or, you can get our [code examples for iOS](https://www.compdf.com/guides/pdf-sdk/ios/examples).
-To learn more about the ComPDFKit API, please visit our [API Reference](https://developers.compdf.com/guides/pdf-sdk/ios/api-reference/index).

 # Support

-[ComPDFKit]((https://www.compdf.com)) has a professional R&D team that produces comprehensive technical documentation and guides to help developers.
-Also, you can get an immediate response when reporting your problems to our support team.
+ComPDF offers professional technical support and 5*24 responsive service.

-- For detailed information, please visit our [Guides](https://www.compdf.com/guides/pdf-sdk/ios/overview) page.
+- For detailed information, please visit our [Guides](https://www.compdf.com/guides/pdf-sdk/android/overview) page.

-- Stay updated with the latest improvements through our [Changelog](https://www.compdf.com/pdf-sdk/changelog-ios).
+- Stay updated with the latest improvements through our [Changelog](https://www.compdf.com/pdf-sdk/changelog-android).

 - For technical assistance, please reach out to our [Technical Support](https://www.compdf.com/support).

-- To get more details and an accurate quote, please contact our [Sales Team](https://compdf.com/contact-us).
+- To get more details and an accurate quote, please contact our [Sales Team](https://compdf.com/contact-us) or [Send an Email](mailto:support@compdf.com) to us.

 # License

-ComPDFKit PDF SDK supports flexible licensing options, please contact [our sales team](mailto:support@compdf.com) to know more.
-Each license is only valid for one application ID in development mode.
-However, any documents, sample code, or source code distribution from the released package of ComPDFKit PDF SDK to any third party is prohibited.
+ComPDF offers developers a [30-day free trial](https://www.compdf.com/pricing) license for free testing your iOS projects.
+Additionally, you'll have access to a fully-featured product with no limitations on file or user count.

 # Note

-We are glad to announce that you can register a ComPDFKit API account for a [free trial](https://api.compdf.com/api/pricing) to process 1000 documents per month for free.
+We are glad to announce that you can [register a ComPDF API account](https://api.compdf.com/signup) for a free trial to process 1000 documents per month for free.